 The rise of tech devices has had some negative consequences for everyone, including our children.
 We now have a generation of young children who are not able to write due to poor hand strength and dexterity.
 This has far-reaching impacts on both their fine and gross motor skills, as well as their education.
 In today’s post, I share some reasons why this is such an important issue and what we as parents can do about it.

 Over the last few months, I’ve been blessed to work with the wonderful and creative company Lovevery.
-I am thankful for this opportunity for many reasons, one of which is because it has motivated me to learn more about infant and toddler development than I had ever thought I would.
+I am thankful for this opportunity for many reasons, one of which is that it has motivated me to learn more about infant and toddler development than I had ever thought I would.

 I recently received my fourth play kit from them and it inspired me to learn more about hand strength and dexterity in young children.
 And that is what led us to this blog post.